fmoo/python-supervise/README.rst

 Python supervise
 ----------------
-This module provide a methods to handle runit [1]_ or daemontools [2]_ based supervised services, using the control file provided.
-Here are a small example::
+This module provide a methods to handle runit_ or daemontools_ based supervised services, using the control file provided.
+Here is a small example::

     >>> import supervise